2025/2026 Winter Season Rules

 C-Additional Notes

-If a team fails to pay outstanding fees, fines, or other obligations by the required deadlines, the league can impose additional penalties.
-These typically include:
+If a team fails to pay outstanding fees, fines, or other obligations by the required deadlines, the league can impose further penalties.

 Possible Penalties